 Considering related works that have studied the multiclass classification (see \autoref{tab:multi_stats}), a fine-grained comparison of processing performance was not possible since the achieved performance was not systematically reported and in some cases not stated at all.
 Moreover, such performance highly varies depending on the exact hardware configuration, and thus, the exact replication of each of the environments used is challenging.
 For instance, the authors of~\cite{stefanotracking} report only that experiments required time in the order of minutes.
 In the case of~\cite{Anderson2016}, authors stated that their model required expensive training periods of 14 hours (considering 300 epochs and Alexa subsampling), as well as a classification time of 7 minutes for approximately 13k samples (i.e. 0.03 seconds per sample) in a GPU-based setup.
 In work presented in~\cite{ALAEIYAN2020}, the authors reported a feature computation time of around 217 minutes for 252,757 samples, which implies approximately 0.05 seconds per sample.
 Moreover, the authors also specified a classification time of around 60 minutes, which translates into 0.014 seconds on average to classify a sample.

-In sum, our approach outperformed related work in time requirements by one order of magnitude for both the feature computation as well as in the prediction.
+In sum, our approach outperformed related work in the multiclass experiment in time requirements by one order of magnitude for both the feature computation as well as in the prediction.
 This means that our method is suitable for real-time AGD detection and classification, even in environments with very high traffic volumes.